 As I stated earlier, you can see that "cheap" depends on what you plan to do online.
 The cheapest internet service may not pack a punch to your wallet, but it won't do you much good if you need to stream a lot of media or deal with large files for work.
 On the other hand, there are ways to make high-speed internet cheaper if you're willing to do a little legwork to find the best deal.
 Also, don't forget to ask your provider for a rate cut - they'll often work with you rather than lose a customer.

 There are so many options for affordable internet access these days, you shouldn't have much trouble finding a provider and a plan that suit your budget and your needs.
-To make things easier, we've provided you with a convenient zip code checker so you can quickly assess which of the best internet providers offer affordable service in your local area.
+To make things easier, we've provided you with a convenient zip code checker so you can quickly assess which of the top internet providers offer affordable service in your local area.